interledger/rfcs/0025-pre-shared-key-2/0025-pre-shared-key-2.md

 For purely informational quotes, PSKv2 uses unfulfillable test payments to the receiver to determine the exchange rate for a given path.
 The condition is set to a random 32-byte condition (with no known fulfillment).
 When the receiver gets the incoming payment, they reject the incoming transfer and include in their response how much arrived in that transfer.
 The sender can use the source amount they set and the receiver's response to determine the rate.

 When a sender is sending many payments to the receiver, they need a dynamic view of the exchange rate because the rate may change during the course of the interaction.
 To handle these cases, every PSKv2 payment response includes the amount that arrived in the final transfer to the receiver.
-Similar to the informational quotes, the sender can use the chunk source amount and the receiver's response to determine and monitor the exchange rate.
+Similar to the informational quotes, the sender can use the packet's source amount and the receiver's response to determine and monitor the exchange rate.

 **Judging Prices by Source Units:** With any type of Interledger quoting, whether end-to-end or using ILQP, senders SHOULD judge prices in their source units.
 Receivers can lie about how much arrives in a test payment for a quote or they could run their own ledger and connector that happen to have a bad exchange rate.
 Therefore, senders must assume that whatever amount the receiver says has arrived represents the "real" rate of the path.